chonlei/chonlei.github.io/_pages/cv.md

 ## Professional Appointments
 * 2024 - _present_: Assistant Professor of Biomedical Sciences
+  * University of Macau, Faculty of Medicine
-  * University of Macau, Faculty of Health Sciences
+  * University of Macau, Faculty of Science

 * 2021 - 2024: Lecturer (UM Macao Fellow, independent research fellowship)
   * University of Macau, Faculty of Health Sciences